ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.4:** What is the position of the first repeat? (type, for example, `head scaffold.fa.out`).

 Annotators spend a lot of time just adjusting file formats to following the rules of different programs. `scaffold.fa.out` has a column format similar to GFF, but not quite the same.
-We could transform it into GFF format like so:
+We could transform it into GFF format like so: (be careful if you copy and paste, it's a single line of code)

 `cat scaffold.fa.out | tail -n +4 | perl -ne 'chomp; s/^\s+//; @t = split(/\s+/); print $t[4]."\t"."repmask\trepeat\t".$t[5]."\t".$t[6]."\t0\t.\t.\tclass=".$t[10]."\n";' > scaffold_repmask.gff`